Nawaz Sharif Fast Facts

 Timeline:

-1977 - Opens Ittefaq Industries, a family business involved in the steel, sugar, and textile industries.
+1977 - Opens Ittefaq Industries, a family business involved in the steel, sugar and textile industries.

-1977 - Opens Ittefaq Industries, a family business involved in the steel, sugar, and textile industries.
+1977 - Opens Ittefaq Industries, a family business involved in the steel, sugar and textile industries.

 1981 - Is appointed Pakistan's finance minister.